Jubair-Zidan/1st-Landing-Page/README.md

 # 1st-Landing-Page

 This is my first repository using HTML and little Bit of CSS
 <br>
-Author- Jubair Zidan
+Author- Jubair Zidan islam